AjayLiu/ajayliu.com/README.md

-   DISCORD_WEBHOOK_URL = (i also receive a discord notification, place your webhook url here if you want) NEXT_PUBLIC_RECAPTCHA_KEY= (get from recaptcha dashboard) RECAPTCHA_SECRET_KEY=(get from recaptcha dashboard)
+   DISCORD_WEBHOOK_URL = (i also receive a discord notification, place your webhook url here if you want) NEXT_PUBLIC_RECAPTCHA_KEY= (get from recaptcha dashboard) RECAPTCHA_SECRET_KEY=(get from recaptcha dashboard) NODE_VERSION=14.18.0 (if your netlify build crashes during node installation then try upgrading this)
    ```

 ### Development